 The course builds on a direct confrontation with selected texts of major economists, with the purpose of highlighting the explicit and implicit assumptions characterizing their peculiar approach.
 Preliminary reading of the texts and active discussion in class is strongly encouraged.

-- John Maynard Keynes, poverty in plenty and the need for monetary refor
+- John Maynard Keynes, poverty in plenty and the need for monetary reform.

-Attending students: The evaluation will be based a written exam with open questions about the topics encountered during the course (80%) and an individual take-home assignment about a scholarly article that will be then discussed in class (20%).
+The evaluation is based on a written exam with open questions about the topics encountered during the course (80%) and an individual take-home assignment about a scholarly article that is then discussed in class (20%).

 Written exam for both attending and non attending students.